Path Development Network with Finite-dimensional Lie Group Representation: Experimental details

-In the 2-D space, the coordinate transform is described by the special Euclidean group $SE(2)$, which consists of composition of rotations and translations:

-where $T\in SE(2)$ and $R$ is a 2-D rotation matrix.
+where $T\in {\rm SE}(2)$ and $R$ is a 2-D rotation matrix.

-The proposed LSTM+DEV(SE(2)) network architecture models the transformation map from $x^{(i)}_{t}$ to $x^{(i)}_{t+k}$, and hence predicts the future location by multiplying the output of the development layer with $x^{(i)}_{t}$.
-The model weights of each development layer to predict the $i^{th}$ particle could be different.
+The proposed LSTM+DEV(SE(2)) network architecture models the map $x^{(i)}_{t} \mapsto x^{(i)}_{t+k}$, hence predicting the future location by multiplying the output of the development layer with $x^{(i)}_{t}$.
+The model weights change over development layers for different particles.

-The other three baselines include (1) the current location $x_{t}$ (static estimator, assuming no further movements of the particle); and (2) the LSTM (3) To model the transformation map with the SO(2) development layer.
+The other three baselines include (1) the current location $x_{t}$ (static estimator, assuming no further movements of the particle); (2) the LSTM; and (3) the SO(2) development layer.

 All models are trained with a learning rate of 0.001 with a 0.997 exponential decay rate.
 The batch size used was 128 for every model.
 The training was terminated if the validation MSE stopped lowering for 50 epochs.
 The maximum number of epochs was set to be 200.